fiatjaf/lightningd-gjson-rpc/README.md

 Useful and fast interface for [lightningd](https://github.com/ElementsProject/lightning/).
-All methods return `[gjson.Result](https://godoc.org/github.com/tidwall/gjson#Result)`, which is a good thing (unless your application relies on a lot of information from many different lightningd responses) and you can [learn it in 10 seconds](https://github.com/tidwall/gjson#get-a-value).
+All methods return `[gjson.Result](https://godoc.org/github.com/tidwall/gjson#Result)`, which is a good thing and very fast.
+[Try the GJSON playground to learn](https://gjson.dev/).

 Since RPC calls are just relayed and wrapped, you can use **lightningd-gjson-rpc** to call [custom RPC methods](https://lightning.readthedocs.io/PLUGINS.html) if your node has a plugin enabled on it.